 However, typically you’ll receive less for selling through part exchange rather than selling privately.

-You may also need to be able to negotiate the price for your old car as well as for the new car – something not everyone is comfortable with.
+You may also need to be able to negotiate the price for your old car and the new car – something not everyone is comfortable with.

 Selling your car privately involves investing some time and effort to get the right price.
 First up, you need to decide how much you want to sell the car for.